Billos/tmars-notifier/README.md

 2. **Configure notifications**:
    - Select your username from the participant list
-   - Choose notification engine (ntfy.sh or Gotify)
+   - Choose notification engine (ntfy.sh, Gotify, or Discord)
    - Enter your notification endpoint URL
    - Save configuration